jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Protection-Package/Getting-Started/Create-Instance.md

 # Create Instance

 You can create protection package instance through Anti-DDoS Basic console or API quickly.
-For Billing Instructions of the instance, see “[Price Overview](../Pricing/Price-Overview.md)”, "[Billing rules](../Pricing/Billing-Rules.md)".
+For Billing Instructions of the instance, see "[Price Overview](../Pricing/Price-Overview.md)", "[Billing rules](../Pricing/Billing-Rules.md)".

 This document introduces how to create instance of Anti-DDoS Protection Package through the console.